The Foundation for a Meaningful Life

 • Bell Ensemble

-Fay’s Bell Ensemble is open to all students in grades 7, 8, and 9.
+Fay’s Bell Ensemble is open to all students in grades seven, eight, and nine.
 No previous ringing experience and all those interested in performing in this unique music ensemble are encouraged to join.
 The Bell Ensemble focuses on learning basic ringing techniques and sight-reading skills.
 Ringers in the Bell Ensemble work closely together to perform three- and four-octave arrangements of repertoire representing a variety of historical periods and styles.
 Performances are scheduled throughout the year for on-campus events.

 • Fay Bells

-Fay Bells is open to students in grade 8 and 9 who have been selected by the director and have completed Bell Ensemble.
+Fay Bells is open to students in grade eight and nine who have been selected by the director and have completed Bell Ensemble.
 This class is for more experienced and skilled ringers.
 Students practice more advanced techniques, and the repertoire is more challenging.
 Students in this group are more accomplished in theory and ear training.

 • Concert Band